toshiro-en-miyamoto/legacy-java/app/doc/guide/guide.lang.PLI.md

 declare (id-1, ..., id-n) attributes;
 ```

-In the above, `id` is the name of the variable and `attributes` is a list of attribute keywords. `DECLARE` may be abbreviated `DCL`, as in the following examples:
+In the above, `id` is the name of the variable and `attributes` is a list of attribute keywords.
+The first form declares a single variable.
+The second form declares several, with potentially different attributes, in one `DECLARE` statement.
+The third declares several with a common set of attributes. `DECLARE` may be abbreviated `DCL`, as in the following examples:

 ```
 dcl s char (20);